Seven Reasons Your Neck Is Red After Shaving & How To Prevent It

-Old razors are most likely blunt and make you press on the skin more.
+Old razors are likely to blunt and make you press on the skin more.
 This increases the chances of hurting your skin and getting a red rash.

 2. Shaving against the direction of hair growth

-Human hair, their location notwithstanding, grows in a particular direction.
-Shaving in the opposite direction of hair growth gives the blades a rough time trying to cut down the hairs.
+Human hair, its location notwithstanding, grows in a particular direction.
+Shaving in the opposite direction of hair growth gives the blades a rough time trying to cut down the hair.
 Chances of cuts and abrasions increase in the process, leading to red rashes.